Perfectionism Anxiety Loop: Signs and 3 Practical Shifts

 If you're a high-achieving woman juggling deadlines, expectations, and the quiet pressure to “have it all together,” you’re not alone.
 Many women who excel in their careers or academic lives also struggle privately with anxiety and often, perfectionism is the hidden root.
-In order to move towards healing, we will start by exploring the connection between anxiety and perfectionism, followed by a discussion on some steps you can take to shift your mindset.
+In this post, you’ll learn how anxiety and perfectionism feed each other, plus a few practical shifts you can start using to change the pattern.

 Perfectionism: The Hidden Driver of Anxiety